roncampbell/IRE2018/index.md

     D   F   N
     5  24 372

-There's our answer: 24 fatal bites, 372 nonfatal and 5 well, I don't know what those 5 are.
+There's our answer: 24 fatal bites, 372 nonfatal and five, well, I don't know what those five are.
 Maybe the person bit the gator!

 How many of the victims were males, and how many were female?
 Again, a frequency table will answer the question.
 See if you can do this on your own.